Flu vs. Cold symptoms: Understanding the difference

 When is the best time to get a flu shot?

 It is best to take the flu shot in September or October or before flu season begins.
-It takes about two weeks to build immunity.
+Building immunity takes about two weeks.

 How long will a common cold last?